Rudra2808/Job-Scraper/README.md

 # Job Aggregation Tool (Python + Selenium/BS4)

 ## 📌 Project Overview
-This tool is a **Job Scraper System** designed to scrape, normalize, and combine job listings from multiple job portals into a single structured dataset.
+This tool is a **Job Scraping System** designed to scrape, normalize, and combine job listings from multiple job portals into a single structured dataset.
 It was developed as part of the **Coding Logical Test (2nd Interview Round)**.

 The tool currently supports scraping from:
 1.  **Talent.com** (Assigned Portal)